SumaiaParveen/Learn-DS-DA-DE-with-me/#Day5 DECODE in PL-SQL/README.md

 ### DECODE in PL/SQL

+The DECODE function is a function in Oracle PL/SQL that allows you to perform IF-THEN-ELSE logic in a SQL statement.
+It compares an expression to one or more values and returns a result based on the comparison.

+The main objective of the DECODE function is to provide a simple and efficient way to add conditional logic to a SQL query.
+It can be used to compare values, perform calculations, or manipulate data in a variety of ways.

+For example, we can use the DECODE function to:

+- Compare values and return a different result for each value
+- Convert a numeric value to a text value
+- Calculate a new value based on the values of other columns
+- Add a new column to a query result set based on the values of other columns

 **Example 1:** Write a query to retrieve the following information for each order:

 - The order ID